beve-org/beve/README.md

 ## Byte Count Indicator

-> Wherever all caps `BYTE COUNT` is used, it describes this count indicator.
+> Wherever all caps `BYTE COUNT` is used, it describes this mapping.

 ```c++
 #      Number of bytes